wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

 }
 ```

-#### 2.4.
-NonBlocking DTLS connect function:
+#### 5.1.5.
+Nonblocking DTLS Connect Function:
 This function calls the connect function and checks for various errors within the connection attempts.
-We placed it before the DatagramClient() function:
+We placed it before the `DatagramClient()` function:
+##### Figure 5.2
 ```c
 /*Connect using Nonblocking - DTLS version*/ static void NonBlockingDTLS_Connect(WOLFSSL* ssl)